DUI Defense Attorneys in Topeka, Kansas

 Yes, you can.

-While it is far more common to be stopped for DUI on pubic roads in Kansas, you can be charged for DUI on private property.
-This applies to parking lots with public access as well as friends’ or relatives’ properties.
+While it is far more common to be stopped for DUI on public roads in Kansas, you can be charged for DUI on private property.
+This applies to parking lots with public access, as well as friends’ or relatives’ properties.

 In a parking lot, a police officer can investigate and arrest you for DUI if they have probable cause.